 You only get answers to the questions you ask (a wise doctor once told me that).

 In other words, if the wrong test is done you may not get the answer you need.
 Now this can be complicated.
 Your GP is required to work within a framework of testing.
 They have to be able to justify every test they order under Medicare based on their assessment of you.
-There are guidelines as to what they can and can’t request.
+There are guidelines as to what they can and can’t request and these are based on what symptoms you present with so the more symptoms you report, the easier it is for your doctor to justify a more comprehensive list of tests.
 If those tests come back “normal” it might be difficult to justify further testing.
 Thyroid testing is a classic example of this.

 Tests need to be assessed in the context of the individual

 We can’t just look at a test result in isolation to determine if someone is healthy or not.
 We need to take into account their physical examination, current symptoms, past history and family history.
 The relevance of a particular test result needs to take these into account.
 (E.g. we need to consider the relevance of being a vegan or an omnivore when assessing iron levels.
 Or a family history of diabetes might make us watch your blood glucose numbers a bit more closely).
 We also need to take into account your sex (male or female), your age and even your body composition.
 The standard reference ranges don’t always take these nuances into account.

 Results can vary from day to day depending on a whole variety of factors.
 How you felt during the actual test, how hydrated you were, when you last exercised, when you last ate, how you slept the night before etc. can all affect your result on that day.
 It helps to understand the context of the actual test when assessing your test results.
 It can make a big difference.
 I use a questionnaire with my clients to help understand context.

 My preference is for testing to be done in a fasted state (i.e. where you haven’t eaten for 10-12 hours) and ideally in a rested state (i.e. no high intensity exercise for at least 48 hours).